cptmorgan-rh/etcd-ocp-diag-script/README.md

 DESCRIPTION
 ------------

-The purpose of this script is to quickly search logs for known etcd issues in an Openpyift Must-Gather.
+The purpose of this script is to quickly search logs for known etcd issues in an Openshift Must-Gather.

 INSTALLATION
 ------------